Iceteavanill/NFC_message_switcher/README.md

 I used pogopins that I had on hand.
 You probably want to customize it to your current stock.
 You find the Onshape document [here](https://cad.onshape.com/documents/450623688917edcaa975b9e7/w/39588c936aa9381f65fac7c0/e/be57d568f84f27791dc539d2?renderMode=0&uiState=67cfd948ca833f6780730f6a).

+## Rating GUI

+Because this PCB was designed as a competition PCB, a rating gui has been made using streamlit.
+You can import a CSV of contestants and rate each one for time, quality and some other points.
+It is meant to be customized to your particular use case.

 # Caveat